Proving your identity to open a bank account

 Different banks, building societies and credit unions have their own list of what identification they accept, so check with the bank before trying to open your account.

-Using your Young Scot NEC as Voluntary Proof of Age
+Did you know you can use your Young Scot NEC as Proof of Age?

 Banks that currently accept the Young Scot NEC Card are: